-- You make the AMT adjustments to the NOL that you figured for regular tax purposes, and - You reduce the NOL by the tax preference items under section 57 for such year as discussed earlier, to the extent the tax preference item increased the NOL for the tax year.
+- You make the AMT adjustments, under sections 56 and 58 of the IRC, to that year's NOL that you figured for regular tax purposes, and - You reduce that year's NOL by the preference items under section 57 of the IRC, to the extent they increased the NOL for the tax year.

 Carrybacks and carryovers.
 After making the above calculations, determine the NOL you can deduct in a carryback or carryover year.
-It cannot exceed 90% of the corporation's AMTI for that year figured before the NOLD.
+It cannot exceed 90% of the corporation's AMTI for that year figured before the NOL deduction.

-You can carry back the NOL 3 years or carry it forward 15 years.
+You can carry the NOL back 3 years or carry it forward 15 years.
 This is the same as under the regular NOL rules.
 However, if you elect not to use the carryback of an NOL for regular tax purposes, you cannot carry it back for AMT purposes.

-In years that a corporation does not have an AMT liability, you still reduce the NOLD.
+In years that a corporation does not have an AMT liability, you still reduce the NOL deduction.
 Use Form 4626 to figure AMTI even though the corporation does not have an AMT liability.

-Figuring the amount of pre-1987 carry-overs.
+Figuring the amount of pre-1987 carryovers.
 The NOL carryforward from tax years beginning before 1987 that you can carry to tax years beginning after 1986 is the amount of your regular NOL carryover.
 Adjust the NOL carryforward if the corporation had a deferred add-on minimum tax liability for a year before 1987.
-See section 701(f)(2)(B) of Public Law 99-514 (10/22/86).
+See section 701(f)(2)(B) of Public Law 99-514 (10/22/ 86).